Book Spine Design 101 – The How & The Why

 3. Select the font, theme, and layout

 Do not randomly select the font style and size for your spine design.
 Every font style has a meaning and is used for different purposes.
 Use the font style that supports the content and tone of your book.
+The color theme and the layout must also be following the genre and topic.

 4. Draft your design

-Once you have done background research and have selected the theme, layout, fonts, and the information, next step is to sit down and finalize your book spine design for printing.
+Once you have done background research and have selected the theme, layout, fonts, and information, the next step is to sit down and finalize your book spine design for printing.
+Want to learn more about spine design?
+Here is a complete design course for you.

 computer-assisted illustration